vueuse/vueuse/packages/core/useBreakpoints/index.md

 import { useBreakpoints } from '@vueuse/core'

 const breakpoints = useBreakpoints({
+  mobile: 0, // optional
   tablet: 640,
   laptop: 1024,
   desktop: 1280,
 })

+// Can be 'mobile' or 'tablet' or 'laptop' or 'desktop' const screenFactor = breakpoints.screenFactor()

+// true or false
 const laptop = breakpoints.between('laptop', 'desktop')
 ```